quintel/etsource/PLANNING.markdown

 ## Applications/Libraries involved:

-Currenly we the following applications:
+Currenly we use the following applications:

 * [Turbine][Turbine]: responsible for defining a graph with nodes and edges and setting and getting its properties